Small Space Furniture Apartment Ideas

 Modular Magic

 Flexibility is key in small spaces.
-I have a set of modular nesting tables that I can rearrange depending on what I'm doing—they work as side tables, a coffee table, or even extra dining space when friends come over.
-Another game-changer?
-A folding dining table that I can tuck against the wall when not in use.
-It's amazing how much space you can save with furniture that adapts to your needs.
+I have a set of modular nesting tables that I can rearrange depending on what I'm doing—they work as side tables, a coffee table, or even a laptop stand.
+Look for furniture that can adapt to your needs, rather than pieces that are stuck in one configuration.